 All funding instruments of the Leading House South Asia and Iran

-Research partnership grants aim to offer support to Swiss researchers who are interested in entering into research collaborations with institutional partners located in any of the nine countries that fall within the mandate region of this Leading House: Afghanistan, Bangladesh, Bhutan, India, Iran, the Maldives, Nepal, Pakistan and Sri Lanka.
+Research Partnership Grants aim to offer support to Swiss researchers who are interested in entering into research collaborations with institutional partners located in any of the nine countries that fall within the mandate region of this Leading House: Afghanistan, Bangladesh, Bhutan, India, Iran, the Maldives, Nepal, Pakistan and Sri Lanka.

 The grants have three main purposes:

-- To foster new partnerships
+- foster new partnerships

-- To support emerging career talent
+- support emerging research talent

-Applications are accepted from applicants who are permanent residents of Switzerland and have a permanent employment contract with a federal or cantonal university, a university of applied sciences, a university of teacher education or any officially recognised research institute in Switzerland (in accordance with the listings on the SERI website).
+Applications are accepted from applicants who are permanent residents of Switzerland and have an employment contract with a federal or cantonal university, a university of applied sciences, a university of teacher education or any officially recognised research institute in Switzerland (in accordance with the listings on the SERI website).
 Calls are open for activities in all scientific disciplines and research fields.
 Applicants should, however, be able to demonstrate that their project will be sustainable by gaining access to external funding once the grant period comes to an end.
 Any further eligibility criteria will be detailed whenever a call for grants is published.

+The 2023 Call for Research Partnership Grants with South Asia and Iran is now closed.
 There are currently no open calls for grants.
 These will be published on this website and via the Newsletter (subscription below).